Herd Immunity Normality : 2021 Outlook of COVID-19 in the US

 - We assume immunity can be achieved through either natural infection or vaccination.
 We assume this immunity can be lost over time.

-- We assume herd immunity is achieved when at least 70% of the population possess immunity from the SARS-CoV-2 virus (HIT = 70%).
-This corresponds to 230 million individuals in the US.
+- We assume herd immunity is near when at least 60-80% of the population possess immunity from the SARS-CoV-2 virus.
+This corresponds to roughly 200-260 million individuals in the US.
 Due to population heterogeneity, variation in susceptibility and/or pre-existing immunity, it is possible that the herd immunity threshold (HIT) can be lower.
-But HIT can also be higher due to the targeted approach of vaccine distribution (e.g. individuals with the greatest impact on transmission are vaccinated last).
+But HIT can also be higher due to a higher transmissibility of virus variants and the targeted approach of vaccine distribution (e.g. individuals with the greatest impact on transmission are vaccinated last).

-- We assume states will continue to impose varying degrees of restrictions and interventions until herd immunity is reached.
+- We assume states will continue to impose varying degrees of restrictions and interventions until hospitalizations and deaths drop to low levels.
+The exact thresholds will depend on each state.

 - We define “normality” as the removal of all COVID-19-related restrictions and interventions.